The page has been translated by Gen AI.

 Caution

-If an Image exists in the Repository, you cannot delete the Repository.
-To delete the Repository, first delete all Images in that Repository, then delete the Repository.
+If an Image exists in the repository, you cannot delete the repository.
+To delete the repository, first delete all Images in the repository, then delete the repository.

 4. On the Repository Details page, click Delete Repository.

-6. If you enter the Repository name correctly, the Confirm button will be enabled.
+6. If you enter the Repository name correctly, the Confirm button becomes active.
 Click the Confirm button.

-7. If termination is completed, check on the Repository list page whether the resource has been terminated.
+7. When the termination is complete, verify on the Repository list page that the resource has been terminated.

 How-to guides